aumohsin99/WebProject_InstaLite/README.md

 # WebApplication

-Just another try to learn django and build something useful.
-So far, I have added templates and resources etc into the project.
-Let's see how it goes further.

 Issues to be resolved:
-1. Home button displacement on Profile Page
+Home button displacement on Profile Page
-2. Whenever a profile is reloaded instead of showing the top, it shows the posts at top
-3. Settings update form needs to be in centre of the page.
-It's on the left side/aligned
+Whenever a profile is reloaded instead of showing the top, it shows the posts at top Settings update form needs to be in centre of the page.
+It's on the left side/aligned Admin panel CSS issue

+Phone app issues
+- Hide social book on feed page
+- no upload option on feed
+- account page layout settings
+- suggestions on homepage settings

 Features to be added:
 1. Comments option on post
 2. Explore page
 3. Maybe better privacy
 4. Video Upload

+Misc.
+- Readme Generator